entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 non-corrupting failure, the database pod should restart automatically.
 But this does not replace the features of a full database cluster.

 #### Advanced Use Cases
-In more advanced cases, as with the use of our CMS functionality, this approach may not scale.
-And where there is a centralized database admin team or a strict organizational governance for databases, this approach can result in a multitude of databases that may become difficult to manage.
+In more advanced cases, this approach may not scale.
+When there is a centralized admin team or strict organizational governance specifically for databases, this approach can result in a multitude of databases that may become difficult to manage.

 ## Existing External Databases

-Entando can also be configured to use an existing
+Entando can be configured to use an existing
 DBMS provided by the customer.
-In these situations, lower level database operations such as tablespace creation, permissions and clustering must be carried out by the customer.
+In such cases, lower level database operations such as tablespace creation, permissions and clustering must be carried out by the customer.

-Entando then creates and populates the tables, indices and foreign keys in the appropriate table structure for the DBMS, such as a schema or database.
-A dedicated custom resource definition in Kubernetes called `EntandoDatabaseService` is used to configure them.
+Then, Entando creates and populates the tables, indices and foreign keys in the appropriate table structure for the specified DBMS.
+A dedicated custom resource definition in Kubernetes called `EntandoDatabaseService` is used to configure it.

-The `EntandoDatabaseService` custom resource is created in the same namespace as the EntandoApp and EntandoPlugin that use them.
+The [`EntandoDatabaseService` custom resource](../reference/database-cr.md) is created in the same namespace as the EntandoApp and EntandoPlugin that use them.
 It is usually created along with a Secret that carries admin credentials to the database.

+See [Connecting to an External Database Tutorial](../../tutorials/devops/external-db.md) for specific instructions.

+## How It Works
+### Database Custom Resource
+In order for the EntandoApp and plugin deployer to choose the correct database service, the `EntandoDatabaseService` custom resource needs to be created **BEFORE** the app and plugins are created.
+There can be multiple `EntandoDatabaseServices` in the namespace, but each needs to point to the DBMS of different vendors, i.e. PostgreSQL, Oracle or MySQL.

+Entando currently does not enforce any validation, and if there are two `EntandoDatabaseServices` with the same DBMS vendor, it will simply pick the first one and continue.
+Please ensure that only one `EntandoDatabaseService` exists for each vendor used.

-### Structure
+#### Structure

 `EntandoDatabaseService` custom resource example: